zqzhang/demo/README.md

    git clone https://github.com/zqzhang/demo.git
    ```

-4. Go to the parent dierectory of demo
+4. Go to the parent directory of demo

 5. Create MSI file as follows: